Chapter 69 BWV 161 Komm, du süsse Todesstunde

 The emphasis upon verlangen----the powerful desire or entreaty [to die]----comes to a head with the melisma (from bar 37) forming the essence of this part of the aria.

-The section ends unusually.
-Instead of the expected cadence, a moment of reflection and the da capo, its last bar transpires also to be the first bar of the reprise, a masterly disguise of the seams of musical architecture.
+The central section ends unusually.
+Instead of the expected cadence with a moment of reflection followed by the da capo, its last bar transpires also to be the first bar of the reprise, a masterly disguise of the seams of musical architecture.

 Musically, the recitative is a text book of examples demonstrating the art of painting pictures in music.
 It begins with the portrayal of peaceful slumber, the strings and recorders adding encouraging chords.
 Note the effect of the wind instruments, not doubling but extending the harmonies above the strings.
-The 'ultimate' sleep is depicted by a sustained, low vocal note (bars 8-10) against reassuring wisps of wind and continuo quavers.
-Jesus wakening us from our sleep is accompanied by a short burst of activity on all instruments (bar 18).
+The 'ultimate sleep' is depicted by a sustained, low vocal note (bars 8-10) against reassuring wisps of wind and continuo quavers.
+Jesus's act of wakening us is accompanied by a short burst of activity on all instruments (bar 18).

 But most telling of all is the depiction of the funeral bells.
 Six bars before the end the strings become pizzicato, an effect Bach only calls upon occasionally, and they buttress high, repeated notes on the first recorder.
-Bach used these techniques for similar effect in C 8, referred to above.
-Since both cantatas were for this sixteenth day of Trinity, can there be better evidence that Bach looked over works he had already written for the same church days when composing anew?
+Bach used these techniques for similar effect in C 8 and C 95 .
+Since all three cantatas were composed for this sixteenth day of Trinity, can there be better evidence that Bach looked over works he had already written for the same church days when composing anew?

 The chorus takes the repeated-note figuration from the opening aria and pitches it against a rising quaver motive on strings; both will be used as the basis of the choral material.